abrocod/OS161/README.md

 # OS/161
-OS/161, a simplified POSIX style Operating System, for CS350 by Jinchao Lin, University of Waterloo
+OS/161, a simplified POSIX style Operating System, augmented by Jinchao Lin, as part of coursework for Operating System Course.

 ## Setup